krane/krane/docs/docs/guides/vultr.md

 # Vultr

-[Vultr](https://www.vultr.com/products/cloud-compute/#pricing) is an infrastructure provider with low-cost cloud compute.
+[Vultr](https://www.vultr.com/products/cloud-compute/#pricing) is an infrastructure provider with low-cost cloud compute perfect for running and managing development workloads using **Krane**.
+This guide will walk you through creating a linux server for $5 or $3.50 a month, compatible to run Krane.

-> The following guides assumes you have a [Vultr](https://my.vultr.com/) account and can access the dashboard
+> This guide assumes you have a [Vultr](https://my.vultr.com/) account

 ## $5 / month